raelovejoy/raelovejoy/README.md

 ## 🧠 B10

-I’m a curious human, generalist, and lifelong signal-tuner.
+I’m Rae — a queer, neurodivergent generalist, curious human, and lifelong tinkerer.
-Drawn to the patterns beneath complexity—where emotion meets infrastructure, and meaning meets motion.
+My work blends tech, philosophy, storytelling, and repair—exploring how systems function, feel, and fail, and what it takes to nurture ones worth keeping.

-I build, break, repair, document, and dream.
+My path weaves through Linux, self-hosting, solarpunk, IT support, DIY repair, and poetic frameworks for intelligence and liberation.
-From Linux desktops to solarpunk futures, from notes to networks, from root to recursion.
+I value clarity, curiosity, and interconnection—and I’m here to co-create and document better patterns.

 ---